CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Enumerating SMB file shares — port 445

-The first service I enumerate is SMB file shares, hoping to be able to view the contents of the file shares for sensitive information such as credentials.
-The null login attempt was successful using the tool **smbclient.** per Figure 4.
+The first service I enumerate is SMB, hoping to be able to view the contents of the file shares via authentication for sensitive information such as credentials.
+The null authentication attempt was successful using the tool **smbclient.** per Figure 5.
 Explanation of flags:

-* /-L — List all shares on the file share
+* -L — List all shares on the file share
-* /-N — Do not use a password to login (null session)
+* -N — Do not use a password to login (null session)

 ```bash
 smbclient -N -L //10.10.11.202